Lezalith/RenPy-Discord-Presence/README.md

                            dict(label = "Lezalith's Promotion Button!", url = "https://www.lezcave.com") ]
 ```

-Putting all of that together, state shown on the screenshot was created with these properties:
+Putting all of that together, state shown on the second example screenshot was created with these properties:
 ```py
 discord.set(state = "Reading a Chapter",
             end = time.time() + 3000,